-Save or delete metadata templates
+Save or delete metadata templates in the Edit workspace

 If you have metadata that you repeatedly enter, you can save the metadata entries in metadata templates.
 The templates can be used for entering information, and they save you the effort of retyping metadata in the File Info dialog box.
 In the Photo Browser, you can search for metadata to locate files and photos.